 The Dixon Injury Firm Can Review Your Case

 The workers’ compensation system has many advantages, but the simple fact is that the system is run by insurance companies that were built to deny as many claims as possible.
-Mr. Dixon has collected more than $35 million for his clients, most of it from big insurance companies.
-If you have been injured, call us at (314) 409-7060 for a free consultation and we can tell you if it makes sense to pursue your claim.
+The Dixon Injury Firm has collected more than $50 million for our clients, most of it from big insurance companies.
+We know how to fight back against their unjust tactics and protect your rights throughout the legal process.